This topic describes advanced data management settings for dSources.

 There are three ways to set or modify data management settings for dSources:

-- In the Policy Management screen, select the policy for the dSource you want to modify.
+This will open the Policy Management screen.
+Select the policy for the dSource you want to modify, and click Modify.

-Retention policies define how long the Delphix Engine retains snapshots and log files to which you can rewind or provision objects from past points in time.
+Retention policies define the length of time Delphix Engine retains snapshots and log files to which you can rewind or provision objects from past points in time.
 The retention time for snapshots must be equal to, or longer than, the retention time for logs.

 To support longer retention times, you may need to allocate more storage to the Delphix Engine.
 The retention policy – in combination with the SnapSync policy – can have a significant impact on the performance and storage consumption of the Delphix Engine.